Quantum4HEP/QUnfold/README.md

 ### Comparisons

-Comparisons among each unfolding method of the previous studies is performed as one of the latest steps.
+Comparisons among each unfolding method of the previous studies are performed as one of the latest steps.
 To run comparisons:

 ```shell
 tox -e comparisons
 ```

-The output plots, for each distribution, will be saved into the `img/comparisons` directory.
+The output plots and chi2 for each distribution will be saved into the `img/comparisons` directory.

 <div align="center">
   <p><b>Performance comparisons among different unfolding methods for a double-peaked distribution</b></p>